VenkatRepaka/deeprl-p1-navigation/Report.md

 The Dueling DQN architecture trades on the idea that the evaluation of the Q function implicitly calculates two quantities:
 - V(s) — the value of being in state s
+- A(s, a) — the advantage of taking action a in state s
+### Prioritized Experience Replay

+Prioritized Experience Replay (PER) is a straightforward improvement for the vanilla Deep Q-Network (DQN) algorithm.
+It is built on top of experience replay buffers, which allow a reinforcement learning (RL) agent to store experiences in the form of transition tuples, usually denoted as (st,at,rt,st+1) with states, actions, rewards, and successor states at some time index t.
+In contrast to consuming samples online and discarding them thereafter, sampling from the stored experiences means they are less heavily “correlated” and can be re-used for learning.

+### Dueling Agents

+The Dueling DQN architecture trades on the idea that the evaluation of the Q function implicitly calculates two quantities:
+- V(s) — the value of being in state s
 - A(s, a) — the advantage of taking action a in state s This has been implemented.
 Futur work is required to reach optimal harapeters for this network.